-Clearly, there are big benefits of meditation for overwhelm, but how do you meditate when you’re feeling so overwhelmed?
-This is actually one of the main things that I do in my online meditation lessons.
+But how do you meditate when you’re feeling so overwhelmed?
+This is actually one of the main things that I do in my lessons.
 I help people to meditate when they think it is impossible, and I have special and highly effective meditations for handling overwhelm.
 But to help get you started, I’ll share one of my meditations, along with some tips.

 1: Focus on simplicity: If you are feeling overwhelmed it means that you are struggling with the complexity of your current situation.
 The solution to complexity is simplicity.
 Therefore, focus on doing just the simplest of meditation techniques, such as mindful breathing, taking a mindful walk, or mantra meditation.

 2: Go easy on yourself: Because you are feeling overwhelmed, your mind will race and you certainly will be distracted by thoughts when you try to meditate.
 That’s fine.
 Just go easy on yourself.
 Do not judge yourself for having imperfect focus.
 Realise that you’ve been through a lot and so your mind is full of thoughts.
 Do continue to meditate, but do not be a perfectionist about it.